andrewt3000/MachineLearning/README.md

 [Recurrent Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) - A primer on recurrent neural networks.
 RNNs are a suitable model for sequences of information.

-[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) A primer for CNNs.
+[Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNs basics.
 CNNS are suitable models for 2d grids of information such as an image.

 [Deep Learning for NLP](https://github.com/andrewt3000/DL4NLP/blob/master/README.md) State of the art deep learning models and nlp applications such as sentiment analysis, translation and dialog generation.